devkral/simplescn/simplescn/README.md

 python -m pip path-to-local-simplescn-repo&#91;features comma seperated&#93;

 &#91;features comma seperated&#93; = e.g. &#91;gtkgui, mdhelp&#93;
-# Notes:
+## Notes:

-Overwrite parameters:
+# Overwrite parameters:
 copy parameters.py and save it as parameters_overwrite.py in the same folder

 rawclient and gtkclient use different config files the plugins will use the same config among the different clients except an other configdirectory is given

-urlsyntax is:
+# urlsyntax
-url-port
-e.g. testfoo.test.com-4040
+simplescn uses a different urlsyntax (for supporting ipv4/ipv6 without &#91;&#93;): url&#91;-port&#93;
+e.g. testfoo.test.com-4040, 127.0.0.1-4040, ::1-4040, ::1, testfoo-lla.com-4040

+if no port is given the default server-port is used, this is possible for some methods if the url contains a - , port must be specified with -

+# scn
 This is a rewrite of scn.
-It got too complex because of unnecessary features (channels and nodes), too much lowlevel work (an own protocol), focus on gui and a client and serverside account management.
+It got too complex because of unnecessary features (channels and specialized nodes), too much lowlevel work (an own protocol), focus on gui and a client and serverside account management.